-Help Us Build a Sleeping Pavilion for Pastors in the Amazon
+Building a Sleeping Pavilion for Jungle Pastors

 Every year, hundreds of pastors travel to attend our Jungle Pastors’ Conferences at the John Paculabo Center.
 These men and women pour out their lives in ministry, often serving in remote villages with few resources.
 When they come, they come weary.
 This is their time to be renewed, encouraged, and equipped.